ryanmaguire/libtmpl/README.md

 Where the `x.x` is determined by the Python version, and the `*` is determined by your computer architecture and operating system.
 To uninstall, simply remove these files and the entire `libtmpl/tmpyl/build` directory.

+# License
+    libtmpl is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    libtmpl is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with libtmpl.
+If not, see <https://www.gnu.org/licenses/>.